Exclusive Clip: Kiernan Shipka Gets A Creepy Warning In

 In a whirlwind of flashbacks, satanism, and murder, The Blackcoat's Daughter is a thrilling story with a surprise twist that debuted at the Toronto International Film Festival and was nominated for Best American Independent Feature Film at the Cleveland International Film Festival.

-The Blackcoat's Daughter comes out for limited release in select theaters and on demand on March 31.
+The Blackcoat's Daughter comes out for limited release in select cinemas and on demand on March 31.

 Advertisement